Taskmaster (TV series): Production

 When asked why he did not present the show, Horne has said that "that was never the plan [...]
 My role as sidekick is to be sneaky and you can run it from the sides in a really funny way."
-Horne and Greg Davies had never worked together before Taskmaster; According to Horne, Davies was chosen because of his authority, adding that that in the pilot, Davies acted as a "dictator figure cross with everyone", but his tone in the show is more relaxed, as "if someone doesn't do something well we really enjoy it so he can be himself".
+Horne and Greg Davies had never worked together before Taskmaster; According to Horne, Davies was chosen because of his authority, adding that in the pilot, Davies acted as a "dictator figure cross with everyone", but his tone in the show is more relaxed, as "if someone doesn't do something well we really enjoy it so he can be himself".

 The series director for Taskmaster is Andy Devonshire, who was previously series director on The Apprentice and the BBC versions of The Great British Bake Off.
 Peter Orton was director for three episodes in 2016.
 Production designer James Dillon is responsible for the studio and filming locations as well as the caravan featured from series four onwards, having been past known for designing the original set for The Crystal Maze.
 Taskmasters theme music was written and performed by The Horne Section, a jazz band led by Horne.

 Cast

-In the studio, other than while attempting the live task, the contestants sit on a row of chairs in alphabetical order of forename from left to right.
+In the studio, other than while attempting the live task, the contestants sit on a row of chairs, usually in alphabetical order of forename from left to right.